discord-trolling/discord-trolling/README.md

   - QOL features
 - ### Not confirmed

-## Quickstart 💨
+# Quickstart 💨

-To get started, you can run: `npx create-discord-trolling-app`,
+To get started, you can run: `npx create-discord-trolling-app`, (recommended)

 OR